silviaCerby/gitbook/docs/how-to_use_cerby/cerby_web_app/accounts/protecting_your_account/video-how-to-turn-on-mfa-for-an-account-manually.md

 ---
-description: This article describes how to turn on MFA with Cerby as an authenticator app for your account.
+description: "This article describes how to turn on MFA with Cerby as an authenticator app for your account."
 intercom_id: 6393776
 ---